sametcaka/SU2_wiki_images/Optimal-Shape-Design-of-a-Transonic-Airfoil.md

 ### Background

 This example uses a 2D airfoil geometry (initially the NACA 0012) in transonic inviscid flow.
 See the [[Quick Start]] for more information on the baseline geometry.

+The general process for performing gradient-based shape optimization with SU2 is given in the flow chart at the top of the page.
+We start with a baseline geometry and grid as input to our design cycle, along with a chosen objective function (J) and set of design variables (x).
+For this tutorial, we will use the NACA 0012 and the unstructured mesh from the [[Quick Start]] as our inputs with drag as our chosen objective and a set of Hicks-Henne bump functions to parameterize the shape.
+From there, everything needed for automatic shape design is provided for you in the SU2 framework!
+By launching the shape_optimization.py script (described below), a gradient-based optimizer will orchestrate the design cycle consisting of the flow solver, adjoint solver, and geometry/mesh deformation tools available in SU2.
+This iterative design loop will proceed until a minimum is found or until reaching a maximum number of optimizer iterations.
+Many useful output files will be available to you at the conclusion.

 ### Problem Setup